 - Always research the person online before a first meeting.
 In today’s world of LinkedIn and Facebook, there is no excuse for not recognizing a person as you meet them for the first time, and knowing their accomplishments, if not their interests and academic background.

 - Google the organization and the role they represent.
-It’s polite to ask a professional you just met about their company affiliation, but it’s much smarter to ask them about a current issue, making it clear that you already know a good bit about their company, and their role in that company.
+It’s polite to ask a professional you just met about their company affiliation, but it’s much smarter to ask them about a current issue, making it clear that you already know a good bit about their company and their role in the business.

 - Find a common business link or friend to warm up the connection.
 The best introduction to a new customer, or potential angel investor, is a warm introduction from a common friend, rather than a cold call.
 In my opinion, this approach will double or triple your probability for success, no matter what the transaction.

 - Be prepared to concisely state your key objective.
-Before the other party has to ask, you should look for an opportunity to net out what you are here to accomplish, and even have a couple of questions in mind that you would like to get answered.
+Before the other party has to ask, you should look for an opportunity to present what you are here to accomplish.
+You should even have a couple of questions in mind that you would like to ask.
 Think of it as not forgetting to ask for the order.

 - Be positive, courteous, on time, and attentive.
-We have all met people who, when asked “How are you?” provide a long litany of their latest woes, or a diatribe on current political issues.
+We have all met people who, when asked “How are you?” provide a long litany of their latest woes or go on a diatribe on political issues.
 Obviously, being late to your own meeting, or appearing distracted or uninterested, will also leave a bad first impression.
 Smile and relax.

 All of the common first impression mistakes are avoidable, and elements of the right approach are easily learned.
 Most entrepreneurs have spent months, and hours of hard work, preparing the necessary business plans, executive presentations, and financial models to impress investors.
 Just apply the same diligence in preparing yourself for all those “first” opportunities.

-That image of you that you first present usually lasts longer and has more impact that any document you can prepare.
+That image you first present usually lasts longer and has more impact than any document you can prepare.
 In the book “You Are the Message,” media executive Roger Ailes wrote that your first impression will be solidified in the first seven seconds.
 Use them wisely.